Chirag-Shetty-CS/codealpha_tasks/README.md

 ● Each quote displays text and author name clearly.
 ● And has a clean and minimal UI for better user experience.

+The app uses:
+● zenquotes.io/api/random to get Quotes with their Authors.
+● HTTP package to sends request to the API and retrieves the response.
+● convert package to convert the JSON response into normal string datatype.
+● fluttertoast package to show my name when the app is opened.